 Nhon Lam DC and adjunct professor of massage, Interview

-I was a student of Dr. Nhon Lam at De Anza College when I decided to get back into the field and needed to add some hours before I could test for the California Massage certificate.
+I was a student of Dr. Nhon Lam at De Anza College.
+I had decided to get back into the field and needed to add some hours before I could test for the California Massage certificate.
 I was pleased to find such an affordable program for getting an associates degree in massage as well as a knowledgeable teacher like Dr. Lam.

 Mostly soft tissue work and few adjustments

 I was fascinated with Dr. Lam’s approach to treating his patients.
-He does not make a lot of chiropractic adjustments in his practice and used soft tissue work more frequently than other chiropractors I have known and worked with as a massage therapist, so I decided to pick his brain and find out why he was so unique.
+He does not make a lot of chiropractic adjustments in his practice and used soft tissue work more frequently than other chiropractors.
+So I decided to pick his brain and find out why he was so unique.

 The first chiropractor in his family

 “I’m a science geek, but I was inspired to be a chiropractor because of my father.
 My father was a mechanic and suffered a horrific low back injury.
 He was about to go under the knife when someone recommended he visits a chiropractor.
 The rest is history; I became the first chiropractor in my family.”

 Dr. Lam graduated from Palmer Chiropractic College West in 2003.
 He has a Chiropractic practice in San Jose California called Advantage Chiropractic.
 Lam got his degree at Palmer Chiropractic College.
 He did his internship with a chiropractor who had been a massage therapist for many years before becoming a chiropractor.
 That was where Lam learned the power of massage, myofascial work, and especially Swedish movements in treating patient injuries.

 The chiropractor Dr. Lam interned with had gone to chiropractic school to broaden his scope of practice to be able to diagnose.
 The scope of massage therapy is a lot more limited than chiropractic.